U-5307: U.S. 1 (Capital Boulevard)

 Local high schools were invited to submit designs for a project logo.
 Several submittals were received from Millbrook High School and Wakefield High School.
 The U.S. 1 Council of Planning selected the winning logo by Jordin Williams of Millbrook High School.

 A public meeting was held on October 9, 2018 to gather feedback on conceptual designs, and a second meeting planned for October 11, 2018 was postponed due to Hurricane Michael.
 The rescheduled meeting was held on October 29, 2018 (see details below).
-Additional meetings are planned during the Spring of 2019.
+Additional meetings are planned during the Summer of 2020.

 Public Meeting Materials: